 - Interprofessional education and service user involvement.

 This module can qualify nurses and midwives to register with the Nursing and Midwifery Council as Independent and Supplementary Prescribers.
-Following legislation in 2013, Allied Health Professionals can also qualify and register with the HCPC as Independent and Supplementary prescribers (Physiotherapists, Podiatrists and Chiropodists).
-Radiographers who complete the module qualify as Supplementary Prescribers only.
+Chiropodists, Optometrists, Paramedics, Podiatrists, Physiotherapists and Therapeutic Radiographers can qualify and register with the HCPC as Independent and Supplementary prescribers.
+Diagnostic Radiographers and Dietitians who complete the module qualify as Supplementary Prescribers only

 IMPORTANT INFORMATION FOR ALL APPLICANTS

-NON NHS STAFF/SELF EMPLOYEED APPLICANTS – please ensure you complete the NMP supplementary form below and return with your application
+Please make sure you complete the supplementary NMP forms below and return with your application.